-The University of Virginia and Charlottesville Fire Department are taking to the streets in the annual neighborhood “Stop and Knock” fire safety campaign.
-Staff from UVA's Office of Environmental Health and Safety along with Charlottesville's Fire Department and Neighborhood Development Services are checking for working smoke alarms and fire safety plans.
-They can install a new smoke alarm on the spot.
+The University of Virginia and Charlottesville Fire Department took to the streets in September in the annual neighborhood “Stop and Knock” fire safety campaign.
+Staff from UVA's Office of Environmental Health and Safety along with Charlottesville's Fire Department and Neighborhood Development Services checked for working smoke alarms and fire safety plans and offered to install a new smoke alarm on the spot.
 The effort was initiated in 2013 following a fire on Wertland Street that left 13 students homeless.
-The campaign also targets the danger of upholstered furniture outdoors.More...
+The campaign also targeted the danger of upholstered furniture outdoors.More...

 New Student Safety Guide

 The Student Safety Guide puts safety resources in every student's hands.
 First year students receive a copy of the guide from their Resident Advisor.
 From the emergency notification system to the Ambassador program, the Safe Ride van to safety-related student organizations, the guide is a one-stop shop.More...